Lydia Koidula: Memorial Museum of Lydia Koidula

+Koidula grew up in a house in Pärnu, which is now the Koidula Museum.
 The Koidula museum is located in the Pärnu Ülejõe schoolhouse.
 The building was constructed in 1850 and has a unique interior.
-It was the home of Johann Voldemar Jannsen and the editorial office of the Perno Postimees newspaper until 1863, now it is under protection as a historical monument.
-Jannsen's elder daughter, poet Lydia Koidula grew up in the house.
-It is the main task of the museum to keep alive the memory of Koidula and Jannsen and to introduce their life and work in the context of the period of national awakening in Estonia through the permanent exposition.
+It was the home of Johann Voldemar Jannsen and the editorial office of the Perno Postimees newspaper until 1863 and is now protected as a historical monument.

+The museum introduces Koidula and Jannsen and their life and work in the context of the period of national awakening in Estonia through the permanent exposition.

-There is a monument of Lydia Koidula in the citycenter of Pärnu next to the historical building of Victoria Hotel on the corner of Kuninga and Lõuna street.
+There is a monument of Lydia Koidula in the city center of Pärnu next to the historical building of Victoria Hotel on the corner of Kuninga and Lõuna street.
 The monument dates to 1929 and was the last work by Estonian sculptor Amandus Adamson.
 Finally, she was on the pre-euro 100 krooni banknote.